alinex/node-report/src/element/11_html.md

 The **bold and red**{.red} text comes here.
 ```

+You can also set attribtes using `{width=100%}` and you can add multiple rules with
+`SPACE` as separator.

-With the last argument to the API methods you also can add the styles or other
+> With the last argument to the API methods you also can add the styles or other
-attributes.
+> attributes.
+Like used in a box title...

 Style Sheets